 There are a few key rules to remember when adding and subtracting integers:

 - Adding a positive and a negative integer: Find the difference between the numbers and use the sign of the larger number.
-For example, -7 + 4 = -3 (because 7 is larger than 4, and 7 is negative) and 6 + (-2) = 4 (because 6 is larger than 2, and 6 is positive).
+As an example, -7 + 4 = -3 (because 7 is larger than 4, and 7 is negative) and 6 + (-2) = 4 (because 6 is larger than 2, and 6 is positive).

 - Subtracting a positive integer: This is the same as adding a negative integer.
-For example, 5 - 3 = 5 + (-3) = 2.
+Take this: 5 - 3 = 5 + (-3) = 2.

 Understanding these rules and practicing them regularly will help you become more proficient in integer operations.
 Write out several examples and work through them step-by-step to reinforce your understanding.